Bylaws and Board of Directors’ Internal Rules

 - and draw any consequences thereof for the exercise of his/her appointment to the office of director.
 Depending on the case, he/she will therefore be required:

-- either to abstain from voting on the corresponding resolution,
+- either to abstain from voting and from participating in deliberations on the corresponding resolution,

 - or not to attend the meeting of the Board of Directors during which he/she is in a conflict of interest situation,